-Gases are one of the four common states of matter - the others are solids, liquids, and plasmas.
+Gases are one of the four common states of matter - the others are solids, liquids, gases, and plasmas.
 In general, but not in all specific cases, as the temperature increases and pressure decreases substances pass through the four different states.

 The Gas State

 The gaseous state of matter is characterized by the following properties:

 - its volume is not fixed; it will expand to fill a container - unlike solids and liquids

 - it is compressible - its volume changes when pressure changes - unlike solids and liquids